damoeb/feedless/docs/Social-RSS.md

 ## Become a Broker
 For the reasons mentioned above, you don't want to subscribe to too many individual sources, but rather rely on brokers.
 A broker usually shields his network of sources and simply passes pieces of information.
 A broker may curate on a source level or even on information level.
+The goal is that every user that wants to share relevant information becomes a broker by exposing a feed.

 ## Individual RSS Broker Feed